matter-labs/zinc/zinc-book/src/05-statements/03-control.md

 };
 ```

-Only integer literals can be used as the bounds of the iterator range for now.
+Only constant expressions can be used as the bounds of the iterator range.
+The
+`while` condition will not cause an early return, but it will suppress the loop
+body side effects.

+Zinc is a turing-incomplete language, as it is dictated by R1CS restrictions, so
+loops always have fixed number of iterations.
+On the one hand, the loop counter
+can be optimized to be treated as a constant, reducing the circuit cost, but on
+the other hand, you cannot force a loop to return early, increasing the circuit
+cost.